Does it Matter Where Your Website is Hosted?

 There’s a bewildering array of things to consider when trying to optimise your website for search engines like Google.
-One that gets overlooked – and yet is easy to influence – is the location of your web hosting.
+One that gets overlooked — and yet so easy to influence — is the actual location of your web hosting.
+If your web hosting server is in one particular country, that signals to search engines that your website could be more relevant to users in that nation.

 “…if your ccTLD is relevant to your targeted country, then Google will not take the location of the webserver into consideration”